BlueObelisk/blueobelisk.github.io/datarepository.md

 ## Blue Obelisk Data Repository (BODR)

-Another core Blue Obelisk project is the development of a [shared data repository](http://bodr.svn.sourceforge.net/viewvc/bodr/).
+Another core Blue Obelisk project is the development of a [shared data repository](https://github.com/BlueObelisk/bodr).
 This repository lists many important chemoinformatics data such as elemental properties, atomic radii, etc. including references to original literature.
 Software developers can use this repository on online webpages or in chemistry software for free.

 ### Download

-The latest release can be downloaded from [SourceForge](http://sf.net/projects/bodr).
+The latest release can be downloaded from [GitHub](https://github.com/BlueObelisk/bodr).

-#### Ubuntu
+#### Ubuntu and Debian

-Ubuntu package are available from the [bodr package](http://packages.ubuntu.com/bodr) for feisty and gutsy.
+Ubuntu package are available from the [bodr package](http://packages.ubuntu.com/bodr).

-#### Debian

-Debian package are available from the [bodr package](http://packages.debian.org/bodr) for testing and unstable.
+Debian package are available from the [bodr package](http://packages.debian.org/bodr).

 ### Programs